NeuraLegion/sectester-js-demo/CONTRIBUTING.md

 Reverts commit 0000000
 ```

-## How to work on Sec Tester SDK Demo
+## How to work on SecTester SDK Demo

 To ensure consistency throughout the source code, keep these rules in mind as you are working: